What causes ingrown hairs on your legs?

 Another possible reason why you’d get ingrown leg hair is because your pores are clogged.
 Because your skin is constantly ridding itself of dead skin, dead skin cells could be getting tapped inside your pores.
 Dirt and debris can also be making its way into your pores which can also lead to acne and unwanted skin breakouts.

 For pesky and painful ingrown hairs, it may be best to consult your doctor or a medical professional about steps for removal.
 Otherwise, you should be able to take care of ingrown hairs at home with a few simple steps.
 We’ve listed those out below as well as some worth noting guidelines to keep your legs looking silky smooth and free of ingrown hairs!

-Steps for Ingrown Leg Hair Removal
+Steps for Ingrown Leg Hair Treatment and Removal

 To identify if you have an ingrown hair look for the ultimate sign: they appear as a small rounded or raised bump over the follicle, itching, skin darkening, and sensitive to the touch.
 You likely will be able to see the hair just below the surface of your skin or poking out of the bump slightly.
 Don't ever pick at ingrown hairs that aren't visible – this could cause infection!

 Here's the best way to safely get rid of ingrown hairs!

 Step 1: Clean the affected area